Marine prokaryotes: Cyanobacteria

 The chloroplasts of glaucophytes have a peptidoglycan layer, evidence suggesting their endosymbiotic origin from cyanobacteria.

-The tiny (0.6 μm) marine cyanobacterium Prochlorococcus, discovered in 1986, forms today an important part of the base of the ocean food chain and accounts for much of the photosynthesis of the open ocean and an estimated 20% of the oxygen in the Earth's atmosphere.
-It is possibly the most plentiful genus on Earth: a single millilitre of surface seawater may contain 100,000 cells or more.
+The small (0.6 μm) marine cyanobacterium Prochlorococcus, discovered in 1986, is a major component of the base of the ocean food chain, accounting for some of the photosynthesis of the open ocean and produces an estimated 20% of the oxygen in the Earth's atmosphere.
+It is a plentiful genus, with a single millilitre of surface seawater potentially containing 100,000 cells or more.

 Originally, biologists classified cyanobacteria as an algae, and referred to it as "blue-green algae".
 The more recent view is that cyanobacteria are bacteria, and hence are not even in the same Kingdom as algae.
 Most authorities exclude all prokaryotes, and hence cyanobacteria from the definition of algae.

 Other bacteria

 Other marine bacteria, apart from cyanobacteria, are ubiquitous or can play important roles in the ocean.
 These include the opportunistic copiotroph, Alteromonas macleodii.